cocredo - company credit checks

 3.Cash Flow Pressure

-Without stimulus through rate cuts, smaller businesses may continue to feel cash flow pressure.
+Without stimulus from rate cuts, smaller businesses may continue to feel cash-flow pressure.
 Accessing affordable finance remains difficult, especially for those with weaker credit profiles.

 4. Competitive Credit Landscape